Arnold Schwarzenegger and Linda Hamilton Reunite on New Terminator Set

 While Hamilton rested her head on the actor's shoulder, Schwarzenegger sported a few fake injuries, giving fans a sneak peek of the action that's sure to come in the next film.

-As fans will recall, Hamilton and Schwarzenegger starred alongside each other in the 1984 film The Terminator and the 1991 movie Terminator 2.
+As fans will recall, Hamilton and Schwarzenegger starred alongside each other in The Terminator and Terminator 2.
 Hamilton played Sarah Connor while Schwarzenegger played the lead role of The Terminator.
 While it's been about three decades since the two have shared the big screen, The Hollywood Reporter broke the news the celebrities were reuniting for the new Terminator reboot last year.